On this page you will find links to our

 Chinnamasta is a Goddess of sexual energy flow.
 Study of Chinnamasta teaches us about sexual energy and it’s three fold nature.
 Chinnamasta is a nourishing Goddess.
 She nourishes the three channels of the spine, known as Ida, Pingala and Sushumna: the active, passive channels, and the balancing power between the two is what Chinnamasta nourishes us with.
 She nourishes these three aspects by three distinct forms of desire.
 Chinnamasta represents the work of the Kundalini channel with its threefold movement of energy.

-SHUNI JAYANTI -
+SHUNI JAYANTI - The Glare of Saturn

 Getting the vision of the Shadow world is the beginning of the path of Tantra.
 And that, the integration and work with the Shadow, is the living of Tantra.
 Whether it is a ritual, Mantra, or specific austerity (tapasya), the main focus of Saturn-related pursuits is that they are such, as to bring an awareness of that which we do not see.
 The Hatha Yog practices of Mudra and Mantra that raise the unconscious forces will be undertaken at this particularly favourable Dark-Moon junction of Shuni Jayanti.
 The inner and outer Crow Mudras and The Chaya Karana practices of the Shadow will be particularly emphasised.
 Read More